-What Do Respiratory Carers Do?
+What Do Respiratory Therapists Do?

 The Respiratory Care Program is a two-year collegiate program designed for those who wish to earn an Associate Degree and prepare to assume the responsibilities of a Respiratory Therapist in health care agencies.
 The program includes a general education core curriculum as well as respiratory care courses, labs, and clinical practice in affiliated hospitals.